xen-project/xen/docs/misc/livepatch.markdown

 but is more complex to implement.

-The second option which requires an build-id of the hypervisor is implemented in the Xen Project hypervisor.
+The second option which requires an build-id of the hypervisor is implemented in the Xen hypervisor.

 Specifically each payload has two build-id ELF notes:
  * The build-id of the payload itself (generated via --build-id).